fomightez/sequencework/plot_expression_across_chromosomes/README.md

 The implemented plotting approach and other aspects borrow from Brent Pedersen's awesome `manhattan-plot.py` script [here](https://github.com/brentp/bio-playground/blob/master/plots/manhattan-plot.py).
 (Many thanks to him for sharing that!)
 This script should produce a plot similar to a combination of Brent Pedersen's `manhattan-plot` that can be seen [here](https://github.com/brentp/bio-playground/tree/master/plots) and the plot in Figure 5B from Thorburn et al. 2013 (PMID: 23468524) that can be seen [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3639041/).
+In [this Twitter post from September 2020](https://twitter.com/yeastgenome/status/1305597730044035073) I saw an image using DNA sequencing coverage data that is reminiscent of those produced here.
+Fortunately, the article [The Genome Sequence of the Jean-Talon Strain, an Archeological Beer Yeast from Québec, Reveals Traces of Adaptation to Specific Brewing Conditions by Fijarczyk et al](https://www.g3journal.org/content/10/9/3087) goes into determining ploidy per chromosome in Figure 1 and has the R accompanying code for making the figures [here](https://github.com/Landrylab/Fijarczyk2020_JeanTalon/tree/master/01_ploidy_spore_viability_aneuploidies) which includes Figure 1D that is reminiscent of what `plot_expression_across_chromosomes.py` and `plot_expression_across_chromosomes_direct.py` produce.

 There are several optional flags that can be supplied at the time of calling the script to control options.
 These are shown if you invoke with `help`